 - Activity Delivery and Outreach comprises tasks that are necessary to the implementation of the project but cannot be associated with a specific program participant or direct service.
 See specifics within the task list below. - Tacking and Monitoring tasks are an ongoing effort so that accurate reports can be provided throughout the grant period.
 We will continue to use our database, NeoSerra, to record specific details about participant activity.
-These records are entered by program coordinators and counselors. - Intake and Orientation tasks assure compliance with program client eligibility rules and match fitness of low and moderate income (LMI) applicants to the project. - Counseling is provided to program participants in mostly face-to-face meetings.
-On occasion, email exchanges are used to advance progress. - Workshop Planning and Delivery tasks comprise the steps needed to provide and deliver training.
+These records are entered by program coordinators and counselor s. - , Intake and Orientation tasks assure compliance with program client eligibility rules and match fitness of low and moderate income (LMI) applicants to the project. - Counseling is provided to program parti cipant s in mostly face-to-face meetings.
+On occasion, email exchanges are used to advance progress. - Workshop Planning and Delivery tasks comprise the steps needed to provide and deliver traning/workshop.